-Since we completed our first acquisition in October 2004, we have acquired, or have under contract to acquire, sixteen premium hotels.
-We have acquired eleven of these hotels in off-market transactions, meaning that they were not made generally available to other companies.
+Since we completed our first acquisition in October 2004, we have acquired sixteen premium hotels.
+We have acquired eleven of these hotels in offmarket transactions, meaning that they were not made generally available to other companies.
 We intend to make additional acquisitions that meet our stringent underwriting criteria.
-Consistent with this strategy, on March 1, 2006, we signed a purchase agreement to acquire the 1,192 room Chicago Marriott at a purchase price of \$295 million plus approximately \$11 million of net consideration in the form of an assumed property tax liability and other adjustments.
+Consistent with this strategy, on March 24, 2006, we acquired the 1,192 room Chicago Marriott at a purchase price of \$295 million plus approximately \$11 million of net consideration in the form of an assumed property tax liability and other adjustments.
 We believe that the current environment presents an excellent opportunity to acquire hotels based on our view that lodging industry fundamentals are currently strong and will remain strong for some time to come.